wglass/lighthouse/docs/source/configuration/zookeeper.rst

 .. warning::

    Altering the "path" setting is doable, but should be avoided if at all possible.
-Whathever provisioning method is used to update the ``zookeeper.yaml`` file is almost certainly going to leave many nodes out of sync at least for a time.
+Whatever provisioning method is used to update the ``zookeeper.yaml`` file is almost certainly going to leave many nodes out of sync at least for a time.
 A situation where nodes don't agree on where to look for each other is indistinguishable from a large network outage.